formlio/forml/docs/principles.rst

 Project Component Structure
     ForML also introduces its convention for organizing machine learning projects on the module level.
-This is to have some common basic structure that can be understood across projects and help (not only) ForML itself to understand the project just by touching the expected structures.
+This is to have some common basic structure that can be understood across projects and help (not only) ForML itself to understand the project just by visiting the expected places.

     There should still be enough flexibility to satisfy specific needs of any project.
 More details explained in the :doc:`project` sections.